szepeviktor/wplib/README.md

   plugin-minor-updates --second   update plugins with no change in the
-                                  first and second version number plugin-update-except <PLUGINS>  update all plugins except those listed check-wpconfig                  check all required defines in wp-config.php help                            display this help and exit version                         display wp-lib version
+                                  first and second version number plugin-update-except <PLUGINS>  update all plugins except those listed plugin-update-backup            update all plugins with backup plugin-backup <PLUGIN>          backs up a given plugin check-wpconfig                  check all required defines in wp-config.php help                            display this help and exit version                         display wp-lib version